 Physical or digital prototypes provide concrete evidence of progress and capability, building credibility with stakeholders who need to evaluate multiple opportunities.
 These working models serve as compelling tools during pitches and presentations, helping communicate value propositions and differentiate from competitors in crowded markets.

 Demonstrating a functional prototype reassures stakeholders about feasibility, market fit, and development readiness.
-This tangible proof accelerates decision-making and investment processes, particularly when coupled with clear documentation of the prototyping phases and validation results.
+This tangible proof accelerates decision-making and investment processes, particularly when coupled with clear documentation of prototype phases, testing results, and next-step manufacturing requirements.

 Growing Focus on Sustainability